Peer Learning Program

 Where can you learn more?

-More information available on the Learning Peer Application.
+Watch the video below to start, and then read all about the position on the Learning Peer Application.
 Be sure to log in with your @mtroyal.ca account first.
-Or contact us at PLP@mtroyal.ca or come by to visit us in our new location EL 2100.
+You can also contact us at PLP@mtroyal.ca or visit EL 2100 with any questions.